-Background: Briefly present the rationale behind the proposed service, emphasizing the critical barrier to current service delivery that will be addressed.
+Background: Briefly present the rationale behind the proposed service, emphasizing the critical barriers to current service delivery that will be addressed.
 Identify the evidence-based service to be implemented for the target population.
 If evidence-based strategies have not been developed for the specific population or service setting proposed, provide other forms of evidence (e.g., preliminary evaluation or pilot project data) that the proposed service is appropriate for the population and has a high likelihood of success.
 Baseline data (e.g., screening and detection rates, stage at diagnosis) for the target population and target service area are required where applicable.
+Inclusion of results of previously funded projects (CPRIT and non-CPRIT funded) is encouraged to provide background and/or baseline.
 Describe creative components of the proposed project.
 Clearly demonstrate the ability to provide the proposed service, and describe how results will be improved over baseline.
 Clearly demonstrate the ability to reach the target population.
 Reviewers will be aware of national and State statistics, and these should be used only to compare rates for the proposed service area.
 Because reviewers are non-Texans, describe the geographic region of the State that the project will serve; maps are appreciated.

-Specific Aims: Itemize the specific goals, objectives, and activities of the proposed project.
+Specific Aims: Itemize the specific goals, measurable objectives, and activities of the proposed project.
 Provide baseline data for the target population.
-If no baseline data exists, clearly describe plans to collect baseline data.
+If no baseline data exist, clearly describe plans to collect baseline data.

 Components of the Project: Clearly describe the need, educational design, delivery method, and evidence base (provide references) for the method selected, as well as instructors and anticipated results.
 Describe why this project is nonduplicative or unique.
-Applicants must clearly describe plans to ensure access to preventive services (i.e., navigation to screenings, vaccine, survivorship services) in their proposal.
+Applicants must clearly describe plans to ensure access to preventive services (i.e., navigation to screenings, vaccine, survivorship services) in their application.

 Evaluation Strategy: Describe the impact on ultimate outcome measures (e.g., reduction of cancer incidence, mortality, and morbidity) and interim outcome measures (e.g., increase in the proportion of individuals receiving cancer screening, increase in the number of individuals demonstrating personal health behavior change) as outlined in Section 2.3.3.
 Describe the plan for outcome measurements, including data collection and management methods, statistical analyses, and anticipated results.
-Evaluation and reporting of outcomes are critical components of this RFA and must be headed by a professional who has demonstrated expertise in the field.
-Applicants should budget accordingly for the evaluation activity and should involve that professional in the conceptualization and planning of the evaluation of the program during application preparation.
+Evaluation and reporting of outcomes are critical components of this RFA and must be headed by a professional who has demonstrated expertise in the field of program evaluation, intervention science, cancer screening, and/ or behavioral risk reduction.
+If needed, applicants may want to consider seeking expertise at Texas-based academic cancer centers, schools/programs of public health, prevention research centers, etc. Applicants should budget accordingly for the evaluation activity and should involve that professional in the conceptualization and planning of the evaluation of the program during grant application preparation to ensure, among other things, that the evaluation plan is linked to the proposed goals and objectives.

-Organizational Capacity and Sustainability: Describe the organization and its track record for providing services; include information on the organization's financial stability and viability.
+Organizational Capacity and Sustainability: Describe the organization and its track record for providing services.
+Include information on the organization's financial stability and viability.
 To ensure access to preventive services and reporting of services outcomes, applicants should demonstrate they have provider partnerships and agreements (via memorandums of understanding) or commitments (via letters of support) in place.
 A sustainability plan describing the continuation of the proposed program or service after CPRIT funding has ended must be included.